- The answer to why alcohol is forbidden is clear: It is harmful to us. Not only, physically, but it also harms us as people.

 SubhanAllah!
 These things were prevented for Muslims 1400 years ago!

 So, the answer to why alcohol is forbidden is clear: It is harmful to us.
-It is harmful to us, physically, and it also harms us as people.
+Not only, physically, but it also harms us as people.

 Seek Solace in Halal Means